rackerlabs/docs-style-guide/style-guide/control-panels-and-portals.rst

      - Provides the high-level Rackspace portal where AWS, Dedicated Hosting, Google Cloud Platform, Mailgun, Managed Security, Rackspace Cloud, and Rackspace Intelligence products are accessed.

+  For additional information about logging in to Rackspace accounts, see https://www.rackspace.com/login.